xyzroe/Zintercom/README.md

 3. `Always` - open door when intercom rings
 4. `Drop` - hangs up all intercom rings, right after start

-You can change the operating mode with z2m or by pressing the button.
+You can change the operating mode uisng z2m or by short press the button. (< 1000ms)
-After pressing the button, the LED will flash.
+After pressing the button, the LED will flash at 4 Hz.
 The number of flashes indicates the current operating mode.

+You can control sound mode using z2m or by long press the button.
+(1000ms < X < 5000ms)
+After pressing the button, the LED will flash at 1.5 Hz.
+One flash - OFF, two flashes - ON.

 ### How to join
 Reset to FN by reboot device 5 times with interval less than 10 seconds.